Bayfront MRT station: Public art

 When the Ship Comes In by Lee Wen is displayed along the station concourse as part of the Art-in-Transit programme, a showcase of public artworks on the MRT network.
 The work depicts a series of ships hand-drawn by Singaporean children aged 7 to 12.
 Based on fantasy or other existing ships, the designs included boats powered by whales and dragons, or those made of food and recycled bottles.

 The display pays tribute to the importance of Singapore as a port of call.
-The children's artwork recalls the history and projects the children's hope for the future.
+The children's artwork is intended to recall the history and project the children's hope for the future.
 The artwork title is inspired by a Bob Dylan song of the same name, and the artist hoped to reflect the song's message of the value of life.

 Over one thousand ship designs were created through workshops held in various primary schools and coordinated by the artist and his friends, including Chye Teck and Chun Kaiqun.
 Due to the limited space of the canvas, only some were selected based on the creativity of the design rather than how well-drawn the ships were.
 These were scanned into digital images, before the work was silkscreened on vitreous enamel panels.